 Question Answer

 What information (data) do you have on affected service users/residents with this characteristic?
 This proposal is targeting Leaving Care and UASC young people age 18-25, although it is anticipated that the majority of residents will be aged 18-21.
 The below table shows the age distribution of the current care leaver population, with clear majority aged 18-21.
-Age % 25 0.5% 24 3.0% 23 4.9% 24 3.0% 25 0.5% 24 3.0% 25 0.5% 24 3.0% 25 0.4% 26 0.5% 27 1.1% 28 0.4% 29 2.4% 20 23.3% 19 20.4% 18 25.4% 17 1.1% 16 0.2%
+It is important to note that this accommodation will only be available to care leaver aged 18+.
+Age % 25 0.5% 24 3.0% 23 4.9% 22 8.4% 21 12.7% 20 23.3% 19 20.4% 18 25.4% 17 1.1% 16 0.2%

 Impacts (Delete as applicable) Both

 Impacts identified Supporting evidence How will you maximise positive/minimise negative impacts?
 When will this be implemented by?
-Owner Positives: Project sponsors The provision is being There are low numbers of The pilot will specifically April 2023 Care Leaving restricted to ages 18-25 to care leavers aged 16 and target: Leaving Care and onwards Service
+Owner Positives: Project sponsors The provision is being restricted to ages 18-25 to There are low numbers of care leavers aged 16 and The pilot will specifically target: Leaving Care and April 2023 onwards Care Leaving Service

 Impacts identified Supporting evidence How will you maximise positive/minimise negative impacts?
 When will this be implemented by?
 Owner enable them to gain independent living skills to move on successfully Security of being amongst peers Potential for developing positive relationships 17 and other housing options that provide a more appropriate level of support are available in Surrey.
-It is not legal to place children under the age of 16 in accommodation that is UASC YP age 18-25 to gain independent living skills; who have demonstrated that they require a low level of support, in line with the proposed model of up to 3- hours key work support per week.
-Negatives: Potential to cause neighbourhood tensions because of antisocial behaviour and/or negative not registered with Ofsted.
+It is not legal to place children under the age of 16 in accommodation that is UASC YP age 18-25 to gain independent living skills; who have demonstrated that they require a low level of support, in line with the proposed model of up to 3-hours key work support per week.
+Negatives: • Potential to cause neighbourhood tensions because of antisocial behaviour and/or negative not registered with Ofsted.
 Insights and experience of supporting care leavers in this kind of setting via the Care Leaving Service.
 Proactive approach taken to community engagement when HMO properties are purchased, to support positive relationships with local community.
-January 2023 onwards (as properties are identified and secured) Commissioning Team perceptions of young people in some local communities Potential of poor supervision/guidance of YP which could lead to antisocial behaviour Engagement with partner providers who already run supported accommodation in Surrey.
+January 2023 onwards (as properties are identified and secured) Commissioning Team perceptions of young people in some local communities • Potential of poor supervision/guidance of YP which could lead to antisocial behaviour Engagement with partner providers who already run supported accommodation in Surrey.
 High-quality floating support to be commissioned to provide support for young people in HMOs, along with drop-in space for SCC staff supporting young people, so that any potential for antisocial behaviour and/or issues with neighbours can be address April 2023 onwards Contract manager / Provider / Care Leaving Service

 Question Answer What other changes is the council planning/already in place that may affect the same groups of residents?
-There are no known changes that the council is planning that may Are there any dependencies decisions makers need to be affect this group of residents aware of?
+There are no known changes that the council is planning that may affect this group of residents

+Question Answer

+Are there any dependencies decisions makers need to be

+aware of?